Get Found on Google Maps. Get More Customers.

 Our process runs in four phases: audit, fix, build, monitor.
 Each phase produces measurable outputs before we move to the next.

-We conduct a full GBP audit and implement corrections to: primary and secondary category selection, business description with geo-qualified language, attribute completeness (halal certified, women-led, wheelchair accessible, outdoor seating), product and services listings, and photo coverage.
-We then set up a review response framework and posting schedule to maintain profile activity as a freshness signal.
+The GBP is Google's primary structured data input for local ranking decisions.
+We conduct a full GBP audit and implement corrections to: primary and secondary category selection, business description with geo-qualified language, attribute completeness, and photo coverage.

 GBP audits at MackyClyde identify an average of 11 critical optimisation gaps per profile.